nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 >- A group with a unique identifier of `[GROUP_ID]` has to exist before it can be removed.

 > **⚠️Warning:**
-> - This action is irreversible, once the command has been entered, the session would be immediately deleted.
+> - This action is irreversible, once the command has been entered, the group would be immediately deleted.

 Example of usage:
 1. Remove an existing group with a unique identifier of 1.